authorizerdev/docs/src/pages/core/graphql-api.md

 ### `update_profile`

 Mutation to update profile of user.
 It accepts `params` of type `UpdateProfileInput` with following keys as parameter

+> Note: this is authorized route and Authorization with bearer access token is required

 **Request Params**